parryc/thevoid/templates/midwestmarbling/index.md

 # Welcome to the future home of Midwest Marbling

-_The mission of Midwest Marbling is to advance the art of marbling in the Midest and beyond._
+_The mission of Midwest Marbling is to advance the art of marbling in the Midwest and beyond._

 For questions please email us at `info` @ `midwestmarbling.art`!